mctep/yate-textmate/README.md

 yate-textmate
 =============

-A textmate bundle for the Yate language
+A textmate bundle for the <a href="https://github.com/pasaran/yate">Yate</a> language

 <b>Installing:</b>
 <pre>